FSD50K: An Open Dataset of Human-Labeled Sound Events

 \subsubsection{Freesound Annotator}

-Freesound Annotator\footnote{\url{https://annotator.freesound.org/}} (FSA) is a website that allows the collaborative creation and curation of open audio datasets based on Freesound content.
+Freesound Annotator\footnote{\url{https://annotator.freesound.org/}} (FSA) is a website that allows the collaborative creation of open audio datasets based on Freesound content.
 It serves mainly two goals: the management and exploration of datasets, and the creation and verification of annotations.
-Currently, it only hosts FSD50K.
-Originally released on 2017 as the \textit{Freesound Datasets} platform in our previous work \cite{Fonseca2017freesound}, Freesound Annotator has been object of continuous development.
+Originally released on 2017 \cite{Fonseca2017freesound}, Freesound Annotator has been the object of continuous development.
 It started by providing basic prototypes for exploring a taxonomy of audio classes and validating automatically generated annotations.
-Additional features were incorporated progressively, including annotation tools and quality control mechanisms (see Secs. \ref{ssec:task_val} and Sec. \ref{ssec:task_gen}).
+Additional features were incorporated progressively, including annotation tools and quality control mechanisms (see Secs. \ref{ssec:task_val} and \ref{ssec:task_gen}).
 Monitoring tools allow inspection of a dataset progress as well as debugging capabilities.
 FSA is an open-source project.\footnote{\url{https://github.com/MTG/freesound-datasets/}}